- Bones of the Wrist

 The hand deviates towards the radial side.

 It is produced by the extensor carpi ulnaris and flexor carpi ulnaris

 Abduction or Radial Deviation

-Hand is deviated towards radial side
+The hand deviates towards radial side

-It is produced by the abductor pollicis longus, flexor carpi radialis, extensor carpi radialis longus and brevis.
+It is produced by the abductor pollicis longus, flexor carpi radialis, extensor carpi radialis longus, and brevis.

 Carpal bones contribute about 10 degrees of rotation while rest is contributed by forearm [about 140 degrees arc]

 - Ulnar deviation is 40 degrees.

 During flexion and extension, each carpal row angulates to an equal extent in the same direction.

 For radioulnar deviation, the proximal row undergoes a secondary angulation in the sagittal plane [A plane that divides the body into left and right equal halves] in addition to the synchronous motion in the coronal plane.